 Citi provides banking products and services that support economic activity in the U.S. and around the world.
 The foreign operations of Citi's Banking and Markets & Securities Service business lines help U.S. companies pursue business opportunities outside the U.S., and provide a full suite of banking services - including payments, lending and capital markets - that help to develop and sustain their international activities.
 These foreign operations also serve governments and non-profits, as well as local businesses and multinational companies, by providing international financing and payments services.
-As of March 31, 2019, Citi had a presence in 98 countries and jurisdictions around the world, including 19 countries in which the Global Consumer Banking business serves retail customers with local and international banking services.
+As of March 31, 2021, GCB had 2,241 branches in 19 countries and jurisdictions.
+ICG's international presence is supported by trading floors in approximately 80 countries and a proprietary network in 96 countries and jurisdictions.